An overview of my experiences. Scroll all the way down for a skill summary.

 2017 - 2023

 I was responsible for the local shopping experience on Google, across Search and Maps.
-My team’s work on representing information about local stores and their product availability has improved the shopping experience for over 1B queries a day, and introduced several new patterns into the search results page.
+My team’s work to surface information about local stores has improved the shopping experience for over 1 billion queries per day, and introduced new patterns to the search results page.

 • Team lead and manager for two designers and a researcher